 Here are our choices in the motherboard market for Intel.
 For AMD recommendations, head on over to our AMD guide.
 This is updated monthly just like our Intel motherboard buyers guide.

 |Intel Motherboards Recommendations

-Our recommendations for motherboards are based entirely on personal and professional opinion.
-There are notably many different motherboards across the Intel chipsets including B460, Z490, the latest Z590/B560 chipsets, and the workstation-focused W480 chipset.
-Some of our choices and options here are also limited by what stock is available.
+Our recommendations for motherboards are based entirely on personal and professional opinions.
+There are notably many different motherboards across the Intel chipsets including the latest Z690, B660, H660, and H610 chipsets for 12th generation processors, with pre-existing 11/10th gen options including Z590, B560, Z490, and the B460 chipsets.
+We've considered and factored all of these into our decision, and ultimately, some of our choices and options here are also limited by what stock is available.

 Best Intel Motherboard For Gaming/Performance